crossfichain/native-staking-contracts/ORACLE_MIGRATION.md

 ## Conclusion

-The new ProductionOracle is a significant improvement over the previous implementations, with better integration, more robust fallback mechanisms, and clearer role separation.
+The new UnifiedOracle is a significant improvement, with better integration with DIA Oracle, more robust fallback mechanisms, and clearer role separation.
 This migration will ensure that the Native Staking system has a reliable source of price data and can accurately calculate and distribute rewards to users.